Type conversion in Java with Examples

-When you assign value of one data type to another, the two types might not be compatible with each other.
-If the data types are compatible, then Java will perform the conversion automatically known as Automatic Type Conversion and if not then they need to be casted or converted explicitly.
+When you assign a value of one data type to another, the two types might not be compatible with each other.
+If the data types are compatible, then Java will perform the conversion automatically known as Automatic Type Conversion and if not then they need to be cast or converted explicitly.
 For example, assigning an int value to a long variable.

 Widening or Automatic Type Conversion

 Widening conversion takes place when two data types are automatically converted.
 This happens when:

 - When we assign a value of a smaller data type to a bigger data type.

 For Example, in java, the numeric data types are compatible with each other but no automatic conversion is supported from numeric type to char or boolean.
 Also, char and boolean are not compatible with each other.

 Int value 100 Long value 100 Float value 100.0